AKJUS/libgdx.github.io/_pages/dev/-contributing/from_source.md

 {% include breadcrumbs.html %}

 # Setting the Project Up
-If you want to work on the code of libGDX itself, you need to get it set up on your local machine.
-For this, IntelliJ IDEA/Android Studio is strongly recommended as IDE!
+If you want to work on the code of libGDX itself or try out a PR, you need to get the libGDX code base set up on your local machine.
+If you plan on doing any modifications, we strongly recommend IntelliJ IDEA or Android Studio as IDEs, since they are better suited for working with Gradle and Android.

 If you want to submit code back to the project, please also take a moment to review our [guidelines](/dev/contributing/).
+{: .notice--info}

 1. Fork libGDX to your own Github account.
 2. Clone the project to your machine either via your IDE or the command line: